4dboard/Proxy-yxorP/README.md

 ### The program is "plug and play" and works properly out of the box; the following issues have been noted with the application could be:

-- Verify that the computer has been outfitted with all of the necessary PHP extensions, such as the following:
+- Verify that the computer has been outfitted with all the necessary PHP extensions, such as the following:

     - PHP Pdo mod, and this is for the sqlite database 'apt install php8.1-common'